Sustainability & Compassion

 Our logo tissue paper and packaging stickers are Forest Stewardship Council (FSC) certified, which means that these paper products are sourced from a forest and supply chain that is managed responsibly and sustainably.
 They are acid-, lignin- and sulfur-free, meaning that the ink won’t transfer and the paper won’t leave behind any of these chemicals when decomposing.
 They are printed with soy inks, which are made from a renewable resource and have low levels of VOCs, reducing air pollution during the drying process.

-noissue also parters with One Tree Planted, so with every compostable mailer, logo tissue or paper sticker received with your order you are not only planting trees with us, you are also contributing to additional trees being planted in areas of need.
+noissue also parters with One Tree Planted, so with every compostable mailer, tissue paper or packaging sticker received with your order you are not only planting trees with us, you are also contributing to additional trees being planted in areas of need.

 Thank you for helping us support the global reforestation effort.
 Xx